 The police service boards and the Commissioner are required to accommodate the needs of a member of a police service who has a disability.
-If a police officer continues to be incapable of fulfilling the essential duties or requirements of his or her position after being offered accommodation, the Act sets out a procedure for discharging or retiring the officer.
+If a police officer continues to be incapable of fulfilling the essential duties or requirements of his or her position after being offered accommodation, the Act sets out a procedure for reassigning the officer to a civilian position or, in situations where the officer would not be capable of performing or fulfilling the essential duties or requirements of an available civilian position, retiring or terminating the employment of discharging or retiring the officer.
+A procedure for bringing these proposed actions to arbitration is set out.